moon05/react_flask_restaurant_data_visualization/README.md

 # React App for Restaurant Data Vissuazation with Flask Backend

 Please visit https://restaurant-viz.herokuapp.com/ for a live demo.
-(Currently not working because of some same server dyno issues?)

 I used React for frontend, Recharts as the graphing library, very basic DatetimePicker, React-tabs for the naviagtion and mostly Pandas for dealing with the csv data.